isayahc/Semi-Automated-Youtube-Channel/README.md

 - add audio overlay to a video file
 - add subtitles to video file based on the speech in the video (using whisperx)
 - Has the ablity to make simple youtube thumbnails based on popular youtube reddit channels
+- A user is able to upload videos via YouTube Data API

 ## Installation